SampleEnvironment/SECoP/protocol/issues/032p Clarify specification using RFC-style definitions.rst

 Any successfull specification so far had to cope with different ways of reading them.
-Different opinions and points of view of people trying to implement any given specification will often result in incompatible or unexpected behaviour, if the specification is not watertight.
+Different opinions and points of view of people trying to implement any given specification will often result in incompatible or unexpected behaviour, if the specification is not precise enough.

-As we want SECoP to interoperate equipment made by a broad range of institutions and companies, we therefore need to make it as clear as apossible, what is allowed and where there is implementation freedom.
+As we want SECoP to interoperate equipment made by a broad range of institutions and companies, we therefore need to make it as clear as possible, what is allowed and where there is implementation freedom.

 Looking at how other institutions managed this (successfully), one stumbles over